Benefits for Full Time, Merit or Classified Employees

 - Dental insurance

 - Vision insurance

 - Flexible Spending Accounts

-- Civilian employees must join the Employment Retirement System (ERS) within two years of date of hire as a condition of employment.
+- Civilian employees must join the Employment Retirement System (ERS) within 60 days of date of hire as a condition of employment.

 - Employees are vested in 10 years.

 - Employees must complete application or waiver upon hire.
 Benefits are based on a 35-year retirement for most.